Kanab, Utah: Geography and climate

 Kanab is located on the western Colorado Plateau.
 U.S. Routes 89 and 89A meet in the center of town.
 US 89 leads north 21 mi to Orderville and southeast 74 mi to Page, Arizona, while US 89A leads south 7 mi to Fredonia, Arizona.

-According to the United States Census Bureau, the city has a total area of 37.9 sqkm, of which 0.09 sqkm, or 0.24%, are water.
+According to the United States Census Bureau, the city has a total area of 37.9 sqkm, of which 0.09 sqkm, or 0.24%, is covered by water.
 The city's downtown sits on flat ground to the east of Kanab Creek, which flows south to meet the Colorado River in the Grand Canyon.